darnado/caledros-basic-blocks/README.txt

 = 2.2.0 =
 This update adds a new blur control to the Flex and Grid Containers blocks.

+= 2.2.1 =
+This update fixes a CSS bug in Flex Container blocks located inside the Slider block.

 == Installation ==